 This is primarily a personal blog and journal that started out in 2010 as a chronicle of consumer debt-repayment.
 Nickel by Nickel has since evolved from finance to cover my thoughts on life, faith, travel and just winging it, nickel by nickel, as I jump from trying to save money to learning how to invest to seeing the world to renovating my fixer-upper house on the cheap.

 Some of the greatest accomplishments I’ve achieved since starting out with blogging are

 - paying off $16,000 in student debt in 2012

 - building a 3 – 6 month emergency fund of $10k in 2015

 - paying off $21,000 in house related debt in under a year in 2015

 - making mortgage prepayments (being able to do that at all on a limited budget made this a feat!)

-- starting to invest for retirement through avenues like Tangerine funds, Questrade in 2013, LendingLoop (2016, review to come!) etc.
+- starting to invest for retirement through avenues like Tangerine funds, Questrade in 2013, LendingLoop (2016, review) etc.

-Currently I am working on saving up for a new vehicle and adding to my house deposit savings as well as retirement savings.
-I’ve learned a lot these past seven years through the personal finance blogging community and am applying this knowledge to better my financial situation to hopefully some day achieve financial independence.
+Currently I am working towards financial independence.
+I’ve learned a lot these past eight years through the personal finance blogging community and am applying this knowledge to better my financial situation to hopefully some day achieve financial independence.